Balmacara Square

-Balmacara Square (Ceàrnag Bhaile Mac Carra) is a small village, close to Balmacara, in Lochlash, Scottish Highlands and is in the council area of Highland.
+Balmacara Square (Ceàrnag Bhaile Mac Carra) is a small village, close to Balmacara, in Lochalsh, Scottish Highlands and is in the council area of Highland.

 Balmacara Square was traditionally the centre of the Balmacara Estate, some 6400 acre in size, with a number of crofts, farmhouses and a steading being built, until it gradually developed to over 40 households.
 In 1946, the village was bequeathed to the National Trust for Scotland.
 It recently underwent extensive renovation which is still continuing.